ModelDBRepository/136095/readme.txt

 2022-05: Updated MOD files to contain valid C++ and be compatible with the
          upcoming versions 8.2 and 9.0 of NEURON.
 Updated to use post ~2011 signature of mcell_ran4_init function and fix hashseed2 argument.
+2023-04: Updates for compatibility with the new data structures in the
+         upcoming version 9.0 of NEURON.